-We will process and store your data solely for the aforementioned purposes, using digital and analogical devices and in relevant databases ensuring appropriate safeguards so as to ensure ongoing confidentiality, integrity, availability and resilience of processing systems, as set out by EU regulation 2016/679.
+We will process and store your data solely for the above-mentioned purposes, using digital and analogical devices and in relevant databases ensuring appropriate safeguards so as to guarantee ongoing confidentiality, integrity, availability and resilience of processing systems, as set out by EU regulation 2016/679.
 Only subjects who have obtained access to personal data from the controller or the processor can process such information.
 Data can be used and collected by third parties (i.e. data centres or corporations).
 These organisations shall be appointed as processor and should comply with legal regulations and contractual obligations related to the existing juridical relation.

 As set out by regulation n°229 of May 8th, 2014 of the Italian Data Protection Authority, there are two main categories of cookies:

-These are used for the sole purpose of “transmitting communications to an electronic communication network, or to the extent strictly necessary for he provision of a service by the information company explicitly requested by the contracting party or the user in order to provide the said service” These are not used for any ulterior purposes and they are normally installed directly by the owner or the manager of the website (so-called “proprietary” or “editorial” cookies).
+These are used for the sole purpose of “transmitting communications to an electronic communication network, or to the extent strictly necessary for the provision of a service by the information company explicitly requested by the contracting party or the user in order to provide the said service”.
+These are not used for any ulterior purposes and they are normally installed directly by the owner or the manager of the website (so-called “proprietary” or “editorial” cookies).
 These can be divided into: browsing or session cookies, which guarantee normal navigation and use of the website (making it possible for example, to make purchases or be authenticated in order to access reserved areas); analytics cookies assimilated by the technical cookies where they are used directly by the manager of the website to collect information, in an associated form (anonymous), about the number of users and the manner in which they visit the website; functional cookies that allow the user to navigate in relation to a series of select criteria (for example, the language or the products selected for purchase) in order to improve the service provided, provided that we inform our users as set out by article 13 EU Regulation 2016/679.

 International and European data transfer